(as of september 2014)

 Following preparatory work by its sub-committee, the PIC-N launched a proposal on 5 November 2009 to amend the Federal Constitution and the Citizenship Act.
 The proposal aims to facilitate the naturalisation of third-generation foreign nationals and ensure uniform procedures across the country.
 The automatic granting of Swiss citizenship at birth (ius soli) is not envisaged.

-On 15 April 2010, the PIC-N noted the mainly positive results of the consultation, but decided on 9 September 2010 to suspend its proposal to await the Federal Council’s draft text for the total revision of the Citizenship Act (11.022 n).
+On 15 April 2010, the committee acknowledged the mainly positive results of the consultation, but decided on 9 September 2010 to suspend its proposal to await the Federal Council’s draft text for the total revision of the Citizenship Act (11.022 n).
 When it met on 23 February 2012, the PIC decided to postpone debating its draft until deliberations on the total revision had been completed, as it would like to deal with this topic in a wider context.
-The Committee is expected to readdress the proposal during the second or third quarter of 2014.
+The committee is expected to readdress the proposal during the third or fourth quarter of 2014.

 10.403 n Parl.init.
 New system of support for the press